haxtheweb/hax-all-the-things/platforms/drupal-8/modules/hax/README.md

 full.
 To override this, set hax_autoload_element_node_view to false in settings.php

+## Proxie environments
+To upload media in a proxied environment you may need to add `$settings['base_url'] = "https://yourdomain.com";` to `settings.php` which has the actual full base url to the server.
+Most configurations this setting won't be needed but in testing proxies can cause issues as far as how this address is default configured in Drupal.

 # Front end Developers
 You may build HAX from source if needed.
 HAX defaults to use CDNs which will effectively point to this directory or some mutation of it -- https://github.com/elmsln/HAXcms/tree/master/build